Momenabad Rural District (Sorkheh County)

 Momenabad Rural District (دهستان مؤمنآباد) is in Hafdar District of Sorkheh County, Semnan province, Iran.
 Its capital is the village of Mowmenabad, whose population at the time of the 2016 National Census was 1,796 in 585 households.

 History

-After the 2011 census, Sorkheh District (Note: Renamed the Central District of Sorkheh County) was separated from Semnan County in the establishment of Sorkheh County.
-After the 2016 census, Hafdar Rural District was separated from the Central District in the formation of Hafdar District, and Momenabad Rural District was created in the new district.
+In 2012, Sorkheh District (Note: Renamed the Central District of Sorkheh County) was separated from Semnan County in the establishment of Sorkheh County, which was divided into one district of two rural districts, with Sorkheh as its capital and only city at the time.
+In 2021, the district was renamed the Central District and Hafdar Rural District was separated from it in the formation of Hafdar District.
+Momenabad Rural District was created in the new district.